How I became an indie game developer, from Commodore 64 to iOS and Apple TV

 My first ever purchase of Apple equipment in 2012

 At the time, I didn’t own or had ever used a single device manufactured by Apple.
 It must have been during May 2012 when I took delivery of a shiny new Mac-mini, iPhone 4s and an iPad 3.
 I devoted all of my free time to learning Objective-C and everything I could about the devices.
 To make the process more fun, I set about the goal of writing a small game for the iPhone.
-I had the idea that it would take a few months to write and that I would sell it for charity on the app store.
+I had the idea that it would take only a few months to write and that I could sell it very cheaply or offer it for free on the app store.
 Little did I know, this would turn out to be a seven year journey with more twists and turns than your average M. Night Shyamalan movie!

 By late 2014, just as I had become confident with iOS development and Xcode, Apple threw me a curve ball with the release of the Swift programming language.
 I had always found Objective-C a little cumbersome and welcomed any alternative with open arms.
 I set about an immediate rewrite of the code I had so far for XScape, whilst learning Swift as I went along.
 Pretty soon, XScape became much more than just a remake, with the original 30 levels being only a small part of the full and final game.
 As a stay at home dad, I would work on development and graphics whilst my daughter took naps during the day, then write music on headphones by night whilst the rest of my family slept.
 The game certainly took its tole on me and I would be lying if I said there weren’t times when I felt like giving up.
-The knowledge that donations from the sales of my game might one day help people, certainly became my biggest incentive to finish.
+Overcoming one disaster after another, I crossed the final finish line on the 29th of April 2019.
+The date on which XScape finally became available to download from the App Store.